 We may lawfully disclose information to public sector agencies to prevent or detect fraud or other crime, or to support the national fraud initiatives and protect public funds under the Local Audit and Accountability Act 2014.
 Under the conditions of the Digital Economy Act 2017, we may also share personal data provided to us with other public authorities as defined in the Act, for the purposes of fraud or crime detection or prevention, to recover monies owed to us, to improve public service delivery, or for statistical research.
 We do not share the information with other organisations for commercial purposes.

 Information displayed on our website

-We will make details of planning applications available online so that people can contribute their comments.
-We will sometimes need to share the information we have with other parts of the council-for example to establish how long a building has been used as a dwelling.
+We will make details of planning applications available online so that people can make comments.
+We will sometimes need to share the information we have with other parts of the council, for example to establish how long a building has been used as a dwelling.